microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/customsecurityattributedefinition-update.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, supply a JSON representation of the [customSecurityAttributeDefinition](../resources/customsecurityattributedefinition.md) object.
+In the request body, supply *only* the values for properties that should be updated.
+Existing properties that are not included in the request body will maintain their previous values or be recalculated based on changes to other property values.

-The following table shows the properties that you can update for the [customSecurityAttributeDefinition](../resources/customsecurityattributedefinition.md).
+The following table specifies the properties that can be updated.

 |Property|Type|Description|
 |:---|:---|:---|